OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-21.md

 She also said, “Who would have told Abraham that Sarah would nurse children?
 Yet I have given him a son in his old age.”

 ## Genesis 21:8
-The child grew and was weaned, and Abraham held a great feast on the day Isaac was weaned.
+The child grew and was weaned, and Abraham celebrated with a great feast on the day Isaac was weaned.

 ## Genesis 21:9
 Sarah observed the son of Hagar the Egyptian, whom she had borne to Abraham, mocking.